Skip to content

 • Static cost: L1 call cost + server cost (to build a proof).

-• Profitable if: MATIC fee > L1 call + server cost
+• Profitable if: POL fees > L1 call cost + server cost

 zkProver

-It consists of a main state machine executor**, a collection of secondary state machines (each with its own executor), a STARK-proof builder, and a SNARK-proof builder.
+The zkProver consists of a main state machine executor, a collection of secondary state machines (some with their own executor), a STARK-proof builder, and a SNARK-proof builder.

 Skeletal overview of zkProver